DieguinBombin/probability-check-1.0/README.md

 # Managing matrices onto pattern recognition algorithms

-## What's this about?
+## What's this about? ℹ️
 <p> This project focus onto the research of matricial manipulation to get the 'average' of strategical images and take conlution out of them.
-I expect ending it as a way to generalize different pattern prediction methods onto this code, so keep up...</p>
+I expect ending it as a way to generalize different pattern prediction methods onto this code...</p>

+## Current build uses 🛠️
+<p>For now, the class ```JPGFile``` can be used to
+- Convert images into matrices from given resolution (in all images)
+- Convert matrices into images
+Wait till the next update to:
+- Analize subject images to test the anomalities on the prediction
+- GUI (Possibly PyQt5)</p>

 ## DEPENDENCIES ❗
 ### Python version